zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 It covers all variants of versions that can be released:

-* Releasing the master branch as a new major version (M+1.0.0)
+* Releasing a new major version (Mnew.0.0) based on the master branch
-* Releasing the master branch as a new minor version (M.N+1.0)
+* Releasing a new minor version (M.Nnew.0) based on the master branch
-* Releasing a stable branch as a new update version (M.N.U+1)
+* Releasing a new update version (M.N.Unew) based on the stable branch of its minor version

 This description assumes that you are authorized to push to the remote repo at https://github.com/zhmcclient/zhmc-ansible-modules and that the remote repo has the remote name ``origin`` in your local clone.

-1. Switch to your work directory of your local clone of the zhmc-ansible-modules Git repo and perform the following steps in that directory.
+Any commands in the following steps are executed in the main directory of your local clone of the zhmc-ansible-modules Git repo.

-2. Set shell variables for the version and branch that is being released:
+1. Set shell variables for the version that is being released and the branch it is based on:

     * ``MNU`` - Full version M.N.U that is being released
     * ``MN`` - Major and minor version M.N of that full version
-    * ``BRANCH`` - Name of the branch that is being released
+    * ``BRANCH`` - Name of the branch the version that is being released is based on

-    When releasing the master branch (e.g. as version ``1.0.0``):
+    When releasing a new major version (e.g. ``1.0.0``) based on the master
+    branch:

     .. code-block:: sh